xxsc0529/genai-toolbox/docs/sources/alloydb-pg.md

 ### Database User

-Currently, this source only uses standard authentication.
+Current, this source only uses standard authentication.
 You will need to [create a PostreSQL user][alloydb-users] to login to the database with.

 [alloydb-users]: https://cloud.google.com/alloydb/docs/database-users/about